vpineda1996/go-fresh-cache/README.md

 ---

 ### How can I limit the size of the cache?
 Is there an option for this?
-Not really; zcache is intended as a thread-safe map with time-based eviction.
+Not really; freshcache is intended as a thread-safe map with time-based eviction.
 This keeps it nice and simple.
 Adding something like a LRU eviction mechanism not only makes the code more complex, it also makes the library worse for cases where you just want a map since it requires additional memory and makes some